irv205/irv205/README.md

 ## About me

 - 📲 Mobile developer
-- 💻 Backend developer
+- 💻 Ex Backend developer
-- 👨‍💻 I'm 28 years old

 Passionate about technology, seeking new experiences!
 Always learning and exploring in the exciting digital world. #TechLover #GitHubEnthusiast.